alvinncx/switching-to-swe-career/README.md

 So is only learning a language enough?
 No. Thoughout your career, you most likely have to pick up new languages, techniques and technologies along the way.

+#### You need to do the dirty, tedious work too

+It is a common phenomenon for software projects to eventually reach a point where a step forwards is also a step backwards.

+Picture this: You are tasked to untangle a huge ball of wires.
+You might have to disconnect them carefully, sort them out by colours and group them by function and purpose and then lay them down nicely so it doesn't happen again.
+Tedious?
+Maybe it takes you 1 day to do this.

+Now imagine this ball is not isolated.
+It is EVERYWHERE in your house, you block the corridor the entire building.
+Most days you can walk past them, must some days you need to do something where the ball of wires get in the way.
+Do you untangle them?
+Do you leave them be?

+What if after you have untangled them, someone comes along and tangle them up?
+Worst, what if you are the one who tangled up a bunch of wires?

+**About 70% of work in most software projects is dealing with past mistakes.** And to survive the day to day tedium, you have to find joy in making code read beautifully and systems running flawlessly.
+Successful engineers I know are compulsively see the need to clean up code, and spend significant time doing so.

+And don't think for a second that *"oh I'm gonna be a frontend engineer so I only make beautiful stuff"*.
+Sometimes I pity the frontend engineers because frontend is a false utopia.
+Ask any frontend engineer about IE browser compatibility, CSS styling inheritance clashing and state management and you know it is real hell.

 ## Career and salary prospects

 #### Engineer sub roles